-Level 2 Level 3 Level 4 Level 1 Level 5 Emerging Developing Realizing Leading Latent The organization might have The organization states it The organization states it RAI is valued and prioritized RAI is fully integrated in the some general messaging values RAI, (e.g., creates values RAI, (e.g., creates by the organization. organization; it is part of about RAI, but... messaging, establishes RAI messaging, establishes RAI business as usual and a C-suite leaders prioritize RAI principles), but... principles), and... required aspect of AI systems. • C-suite leaders do not in their decision-making and Al products are not released if consider RAI in decision- C-suite leaders do not • C-suite leaders prioritize resource allocation (e.g., at least major known RAI risks consider RAI in decisioninvestments in training, making or allocate some RAI aspects (e.g., (e.g., fairness-related harms) resources to it.
-For making or allocate fairness, transparency) but governance, infrastructure, RAI are not addressed not others (e.g., reliability example, budget is not set resources (budget, experts). aside for tools, consulting headcount) to it. and safety, accountability).
-C-suite leaders prioritize RAI Organization plans long-term in their decision-making and with experts, education, investment in RAI - headcount • The organization does not • Some resources are collecting representative resource allocation.
-They set incentivize RAI work. allocated to jumpstart RAI & budget for RAI practice, data, and headcount. clear RAI commitments and research & education. efforts. performance indicators. • Management does not • The organization does not allocate time for RAI • The organization Some teams are incentivized incentivize RAI work.
-The organization incentivizes practices during the encourages RAI work but to prioritize RAI, possibly with all AI teams to prioritize RAI. • Management does not product development and does not incentivize it. explicit RAI commitments, buy-in to the importance deployment lifecycle. performance indicators, and • Management points to of RAI, as demonstrated by management recognition. • RAI work, if done, is driven competing values and a lack of change in by a few passionate shipping pressures as a decisions and behavior to individuals. justification for not align with RAI values. prioritizing RAI.
+Level 1 Level 2 Level 3 Level 4 Level 5 Emerging Developing Realizing Leading Latent The organization states it The organization states it The organization might have RAI is valued and prioritized some general messaging values RAI, (e.g., creates values RAI, (e.g., creates by the organization. organization; it is part of about RAI, but... messaging, establishes RAI messaging, establishes RAI business as usual and a C-suite leaders prioritize RAI principles), but... principles), and... • C-suite leaders do not in their decision-making and consider RAI in decision-• C-suite leaders do not • C-suite leaders prioritize resource allocation (e.g., consider RAI in decisioninvestments in training, making or allocate some RAI aspects (e.g., resources to it.
+For making or allocate fairness, transparency) but governance, infrastructure, RAI are not addressed not others (e.g., reliability example, budget is not set resources (budget, experts). aside for tools, consulting headcount) to it. and safety, accountability). with experts, education, collecting representative data, and headcount.

+• The organization does not incentivize RAI work.

+• The organization does not

+incentivize RAI work.